Food and Nutrition Security

 Indigenous Traditional Ecological Perspective

-Across all of our efforts, we are prioritizing the integration of diversity, equity, inclusion, and accessibility principles.
-We have also elevating the importance of integrating Indigenous Traditional Ecological Perspective.
-We are also working to help build the evidence base and translate the evidence into action for promoting Indigenous Food Sovereignty.
+NIFA has elevated the importance of integrating Indigenous Traditional Ecological Perspective.
+We are working to help build the evidence base and translate the evidence into action for promoting Indigenous Food Sovereignty.
 Learn more from these relevant resources:

 - USDA-DOI Treaty Database